Yapichol/Gnammster/README.md

 # Gnammster
 Serious runner game about feeding your hamster healthily.

-A link to a video (in french) that present the project : https://youtu.be/qqwl3IbUf18
+A link to a video (in french) that presents the project : https://youtu.be/qqwl3IbUf18